 06 of 07

-Made with lean cubed chicken breast, Chicken Chili gets a sunny brightness from corn and lime juice.
-Garnished with sour cream, chopped red onion, and fresh cilantro, this delicious dish adds summertime warmth to even the coldest of days.
+Made with lean cubed chicken breast, this chili gets its sunny brightness from corn and lime juice.

 07 of 07